Marie Christine Kohler: Social and Philanthropic work

 She was Instrumental in organizing the Sheboygan County Chapter of the American Red Cross in 1916, and helped to organize branches of the Red Cross and the Junior Red Cross in the schools.

 She started the Girl Scouts movement at Kohler in 1919.

-Miss Kohler was one of the organizers of the American Association of University Women In 1924 and presided at its first meeting.
-She was president of the Wisconsin Conference of Social work at the time the state legislature passed the children's code and she was very influential in the passage of the code.
+Miss Kohler was one of the organizers of the American Association of University Women in 1924 and presided at its first meeting.
+She was president of the Wisconsin Conference of Social Work at the time the state legislature passed the children's code and she was very influential in the passage of the code.

 Miss Kohler was a member of then Secretary of Commerce Herbert Hoover's committee on house building and home ownership.
 Along these lines she was also state chairman of the Better Homes in America organization.

 She was chairman of the Sheboygan Better Cities contest sponsored by the Wisconsin Conference of Social Work in 1924 and 1925.

-She was active in the organization of the Sheboygan department of public recreation in 1926 and 1921.
+She was active in the organization of the Sheboygan department of public recreation in 1921 and 1926.
 Miss Kohler was active in the Federation of Woman's clubs for many years and served as a delegate for Wisconsin to the national convention in New York City in 1916.
 She was state chairman of the community service committee of the Wisconsin Federation of Woman's clubs.

 She Instituted the Sheboygan County Children's board in 1930 under the state code.
 Under her leadership, Sheboygan county was the first in the state to have a paid worker In this field.

 In the late 1930s, Miss Kohler was chairman of the Woman's Field Army in its fight against cancer, and under her guidance Sheboygan County was outstanding in this work in the state.